lurchmath/second-order-matching/to-dos.md

      it's defined, and if it's not, call `getOneSolution()`, discard its return value, then return `solvable`, which will then be defined.
    - Update `numSolutions()` to just return the length of `getAllSolutions()`.
+- Ensure that this package can be loaded as an ES6 module in the Node, the browser, and a WebWorker.
+Currently, it works as an ES6 module in Node, but has not been tested in the other two environments.
+This may require upgrading the OpenMath module to ES6 rather than CommonJS.
+- Proofread all documentation strings to see if the docs we're generating with JSDoc look good.
+- The `replaceWithoutCapture` function in [language.js](src/language.js) has a "FIXME" comment in case 5.
+It generates new variables relative to an expression in a suboptimal way.
+One optimal fix would be a class for generating new variable streams.
+But this may not be necessary, since the `solve` function calls `alphaConvert` (in the `SIMPLIFICATION` case) with a guaranteed new variable relative to the current constraint list, so investigate to determine whether this needs fixing or not.